ArielRin/WS20Ehvi8r/installation.md

-### Installation Instructions for vite and react using node.js
+# App/Dapp Installation Instructions for vite and react using node.js

 1. **Ensure Node.js is installed**:
    You need Node.js installed on your machine.
 If Node.js is not already installed, download and install the latest version from [nodejs.org](https://nodejs.org/).

-   Verify the installation by running:
+   Verify the installation by running (in a cmd or terminal):

    ```bash
    node -v